Nursing Home Abuse Lawyers

 America is facing a crisis in nursing home care.
 Many nursing homes are staffed with loving and compassionate people but in far too many nursing homes, our loved ones are abused and neglected.
-Congressional watchdog studies indicate that nursing homes are horribly understaffed or staffed with untrained or uncaring personnel.
-According to a study, one in every four nursing homes is cited for causing serious personal injury or wrongful death.
+Congressional watchdog studies indicate that nursing homes are horribly understaffed and are often staffed with untrained or uncaring personnel.
+According to a study, one in every four nursing homes is cited for causing serious injury or wrongful death.

-If your loved one has experienced neglect or abuse at a nursing home or elder care center, our Kansas City nursing home abuse and negligence lawyers can help you understand your legal rights and make sure those responsible are held accountable.
+If your loved one has experienced neglect or abuse at a nursing home or elder care center, our Kansas City nursing home abuse lawyers can help you understand your legal rights and make sure those responsible are held accountable.
 We have recovered over $350 million for our clients and have been protecting the injured for over 40 years.
 We are prepared to fight for civil justice on your behalf.

-Common Forms of Nursing Home Abuse and Neglect
+Common Forms of Nursing Home Abuse & Neglect

-There are many types of nursing home abuse and negligence cases handled by our lawyers, including those involving:
+There are many types of nursing home abuse and negligence cases handled by our lawyers, including: